MaximBazarov/Unicore/README.md

 ## Core

-`Core` is a dispatcher of the action, it uses the serial queue beneath so only one action gets handled at once that is why it is so important to not block a reducer function. `Core` is a generic type, so we can create it for any state we want, the only constraint is that it must conform `Codable`.
+`Core` is a dispatcher of the action, it uses the serial queue beneath so only one action gets handled at once that is why it is so important to not block a reducer function. `Core` is a generic type, so we can create it for any state we want.

 ```swift
     let core = Core<AppState>( // #1